Alphawave IP Group (LON:AWE) Stock Price Down 13.8% – Here’s Why

-In related news, insider Rahul Mathur bought 1,806 shares of the company’s stock in a transaction on Wednesday, October 8th.
-The stock was bought at an average cost of GBX 147 per share, with a total value of £2,654.82.
+In related news, insider Rahul Mathur purchased 1,806 shares of Alphawave IP Group stock in a transaction dated Wednesday, October 8th.
+The stock was bought at an average cost of GBX 147 per share, for a total transaction of £2,654.82.
 Insiders own 42.12% of the company’s stock.

 Faced with the exponential growth of data, Alphawave IP’s technology services a critical need: enabling data to travel faster, more reliably and with higher performance at lower power.
 Alphawave IP is a global leader in high-speed connectivity for the world’s technology infrastructure.
 Our IP solutions therefore meet the needs of global tier-one customers in data centers, compute, networking, AI, 5G, autonomous vehicles, and storage.